AnnaKotl/echoapp/README.md

 # EchocodeApp

-EchocodeApp is a multi-page landing website with a backend and admin panel, designed for EchoCode.
+EchocodeApp is a website with a backend and admin panel, designed for EchoCode.
 The website allows users to submit contact forms, view products, and interact with content managed through an easy-to-use admin panel.

 **Please note: This website is still in development.**